milanaryal/milanaryal.github.io/about.md

 permalink: /about/
 ---

-<p class="lead">Hello, my name is Milan Aryal (मिलन अर्याल) and I'm a student living in Kathmandu, Nepal who loves designing the web and listening music a lot.</p>
+<p class="lead">Hello, my name is Milan Aryal (मिलन अर्याल) and I’m a student living in Kathmandu, Nepal who loves designing the web and listening music a lot.</p>

 If I have an idea I can't sleep until I make it real.
 Design is my passion.